-Margaret Thatcher, the first woman prime minister in British history, announces her resignation after 11 years in Britain’s top office.
+Margaret Thatcher, the first female prime minister in British history, announces her resignation after 11 years in Britain’s top office.

 Margaret Hilda Roberts was born in Grantham, England, in 1925.
 In 1959, after marrying businessman Denis Thatcher and giving birth to twins, she was elected to Parliament as a Conservative for Finchley, a north London district.
 During the 1960s, she rose rapidly in the ranks of the Conservative Party and in 1967 joined the shadow cabinet sitting in opposition to Harold Wilson’s ruling Labour cabinet.
 With the victory of the Conservative Party under Edward Heath in 1970, Thatcher became secretary of state for education and science.

 In 1974, the Labour Party returned to power, and Thatcher served as joint shadow chancellor before replacing Edward Heath as the leader of the Conservative Party in February 1975.
 She was the first woman to head the Conservatives.
 Under her leadership, the Conservative Party shifted further right in its politics, calling for privatization of national industries and utilities and promising a resolute defense of Britain’s interests abroad.
 She also sharply criticized Prime Minister James Callaghan’s ineffectual handling of the chaotic labor strikes of 1978 and 1979.

 In March 1979, Callaghan was defeated by a vote of no confidence, and on May 3 a general election gave Thatcher’s Conservatives a 44-seat majority in Parliament.
 Sworn in the next day, Prime Minister Thatcher immediately set about dismantling socialism in Britain.
 She privatized numerous industries, cut back government expenditures and gradually reduced the rights of trade unions.
 In 1983, despite the worst unemployment figures for half a decade, Thatcher was reelected to a second term, thanks largely to the decisive British victory in the 1982 Falklands War with Argentina.